Kauai snorkeling is always an exciting adventure. We have snorkeled the whole island, and share below our favorite spots and boat trips.

-We love Kauai for it's stunning beauty and raw, undeveloped feel.
-There is free access to nearly every snorkel spot from beaches, as well as the opportunity to swim with some big Green Sea Turtles and lots of fish in perfect depths.
+What's the snorkeling like?
+There is free access to nearly every snorkel spot from beaches, as well as the opportunity to swim with big Green Sea Turtles and lots of fish in perfect depths.
+And in the summer, boat tours along the Na Pali Coast are wonderful.
+But make sure you read the safety cautions below because snorkeling on Kauai can be a little more dangerous than the other Hawaiian islands.

-Click on each location below, for full details and pictures.
-Also don't miss on this page the movie, pictures and more about what you can expect.
+Looking for where to snorkel in Kauai?
+Click on each location below, for a full review, description and pictures.
+Also continue down this page for a Kauai snorkeling video, pictures and more about what you can expect.

 South Shore Locations: